seruva19/kubin/DOCS.md

 ### Disclaimer

-There is no comprehensive documentation (yet).
+There is no comprehensive documentation available at the moment.
+Additionally, existing materials might include topics that are already outdated.
+I apologize for this, but maintaining accurate documentation requires significant time and effort, which I lack.
 If you have questions, please feel free to open an issue or start a discussion.

 ### Alternative solutions